Dcode-Evo/mtm-click-tracker/README.md

 </script>
 ```

-## Frameworks independent
+## Framework independent

-This script is a Vanilla JS (written in TypeScript) and executes independently of any frameworks.
+This script is a Vanilla JS (written in TypeScript) and can run beside any framework.

 [Checkout integration with Angular example](./demo/ng15/README.md)